saljr324/saljr324/README.md

+## About Me ✨
-### Hi there 👋
+### 🙋‍ Hi there!
-### My name is Sal.
-I am a software engineer at Oracle Cloud and a recent graduate of UC Berkeley.
+My name is Sal -  I am a software engineer at Oracle Cloud and graduating senior at UC Berkeley.<br>
+I believe technology is a fascinating way to understand more about humanity.

+### Interests
+Cognition, Artificial Intelligence, Machine Learning, Applications of Data Science, Security
+## 🎥📽️ &nbsp;&nbsp; 🌲🏖️ &nbsp;&nbsp; 🎻🎶 &nbsp;&nbsp; 🚴‍♂️🏃‍♂️
 <!--
 **saljr324/saljr324** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.